lbernadel/Bored/README.md

 - Using local storage as a way to create sign in/out options, save events and remember the user's name

 ## Challenges
-- Focusing on the MVP...lots of time spent on the functionality of icebox features, which lead to superfluous frustration and breaking the MVP twice.
+- Focusing on the MVP...a lot of time was spent on the functionality of icebox features, which lead to superfluous frustration and breaking the MVP twice
-- Understanding complex documentation for the Google APIs and the MDB framework
+- Understanding the complex documentation for the Google APIs and the MDB framework
-- Getting the information to display properly in our results cards
+- Getting the information to display properly in our results cards, especially when there were event results missing our fields of focus
-- Implementing our own color scheme to all elements
+- Implementing our own color scheme to all elements across the site

 ### Sources
 1. Google Maps: [Maps](https://developers.google.com/maps/documentation/javascript/) API & [Places](https://developers.google.com/places/web-service/) API Documentation